Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ![new-board-1](docs/readme/new-board-1.png "new-board-1")

 Manish's solution is excellent but it lacks an **iterable** structure to represent board squares.
-I approximated has layout and incorporated a list structure with the following:
+I approximated his layout and incorporated a list structure with the following:

 ``` python
 # build list of 100 items and convert from integer to string